mittwald/cli/README.md

   $ mw domain dnszone get DNSZONE-ID [-o json|yaml |  | ]

 ARGUMENTS
-  DNSZONE-ID  ID or domain name of a dnszone
+  DNSZONE-ID  ID or domain name of a DNS zone

 FLAGS
   -o, --output=<option>  output in a more machine friendly format